 The Campaign for Tobacco-Free Kids cheered the ban, claiming the ordinance “delivered a win for kids over the tobacco industry,” and provided a “major boost for the growing national movement to end the sale of flavored e-cigarettes.”

-The tobacco industry doesn’t see any flavored vaping products.
+The tobacco industry doesn’t sell any flavored vaping products, except menthol.

 “I’m asking for your support because we all know vaping is unsafe for children, and we all know that vaping products are marketed to children, with flavors like apple, berry, bubble gum, cotton candy, gummy bear, Fruit Loops, nilla vapes, strawberry shortcake,” O’Shea told fellow aldermen.
 “So please, don’t hide behind ‘vaping is a cessation [device].’
 They’re targeting our children and it will cost lives.”